Why Gertie, what is in the name behind the brand

 She never returned to her employer in the States.

-This empowering, playful and eccentric American woman lead the rum revolution and Gertie be-came the first women to hold a wholesale liquor license.
+This empowering, playful and eccentric American woman lead the rum revolution and Gertie became the first woman to hold a wholesale liquor license.

 A rum running female during the 1920 Prohibition era despite it being a male dominant world.
 The Prohibition had been characterised by means of racial tension, growing anti-communism, heavy influence of media and mass marketing as well as changing roles of women in a quickly modernising society; Gertie rose above it all and conquered.